security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

 Now that you have basic understandings of NetFlow, we will use YAF and SiLK (open-source incident response tools for Linux) to analyze NetFlow data.
 Further documentation can be found at http://www.appliednsm.com/silk-on-security-onion/.

-We will analyze sample data hosted [here](https://tools.netsa.cert.org/silk/referencedata.html#), which says the following about the data source:
+We will analyze sample data hosted [here](https://tools.netsa.cert.org/silk/referencedata.html#) (already downloaded to my security-onion virtual machine), which says the following about the data source:

 {: style="font-size:16px"}
 > This sample data is derived from anonymized enterprise packet header traces obtained from Lawrence Berkeley National Laboratory and ICSI,